shyamgj1900/tp/docs/UserGuide.md

 ....................................................................
 ```

-This feature also provides user with the minimum grade to get for the other modules in order to achieve desired CAP
+This feature can also be used to show you the minimum grade to get for the other modules in order to achieve your
-by including the CAP at the end of the command.
+desired CAP by including the CAP at the end of the command.

 **Format:** `module cap DESIRED_CAP`